frederic-perez/AmE-dictionary/data/dictionary.md

 __emoji__ _n pl_
 __emollient__ _adj_ :six: (Medicine) Any preparation or substance that has a softening or soothing effect, esp when applied to the skin. _Syn_ demulcent, salving, softening _In the winter, she applied emollient cream to her hands to prevent the skin from cracking._ _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
 __emolument__ _n_ /ih-MAHL-yuh-munt/ An emolument refers to money, gifts, or perquisites that someone receives due to their job or position. _Jenna has contributed countless volunteer hours to the organization and continues to refuse any emolument for her work._
-__emote__ _vi_ :five: /ih-MOHT/ To emote is to express emotion in a very dramatic or obvious way. _He stood on the stage, emoting and gesturing wildly._
+__emote__ _vi_ :six: /ih-MOHT/ To emote is to express emotion in a very dramatic or obvious way. _He stood on the stage, emoting and gesturing wildly._
 __empathetic__
 __empennage__ _n_ The rear part of an airplane or airship, usu. comprising the stabilizer, elevator, vertical fin, and rudder. _Syn_ tail _The pop superstar is so vain that she had her likeness plastered across her private jet’s empennage._
 __emphasis__